imemmul/rpi-4/README.md

-# This repo is main host server built on a Raspberry Pi 4.
+# This repo is main home server built on a Raspberry Pi 4.
 # functionalities and some todos:
     # wake-on-lan on ethernet connected machines (my gpu-machine) -> Done
     # voice control